My Guide to Snowdrop Walks in Cheshire

 Banish those winter blues and head to these places to spot Snowdrops.

-Children: £3 (under 5’s free)
+💰Adults £8, Children: £3 (under 5’s free)

-Family Ticket: £20 (Up to 2 adults and 3 children)
+💰Family Ticket: £20 (Up to 2 adults and 3 children)

 See one of the finest displays of Snowdrops in the North at Rode Hall.
 Take the mile long walk in the Old Wood and marvel at the carpets of Snowdrops, then follow the path down by The Pool to catch a glimpse of the herons on Birthday Island.

-Stop by the courtyard kitchen, complete with flaming woodburner selling delicious homemade soups, cakes, lunches and hot and cold drinks.
+☕Stop by the courtyard kitchen, complete with flaming woodburner selling delicious homemade soups, cakes, lunches and hot and cold drinks.

 Please note RHS are not valid during the Snowdrop Walk

-Open every day,
+📅Open every day,

-Free large car park at the Swettenham Arms.
+🚗Free large car park at the Swettenham Arms.

-Entrance charge is £2.50, but is free to members of the Society.
+💰Entrance charge is £2.50, but is free to members of the Society.
 It is also free to RHS members all year round except October.
-If no one is present to receive the money, it may be put in the brick box at the entrance.
-Dogs on leads welcome.

-Located behind the Swettenham Arms near Congleton, Cheshire CW12 2LF
+🍺Located behind the Swettenham Arms

-Open from 14th Feb at 10.30am
+📅Open from 11th Feb at 10.30am

 There’s so much to enjoy at Hare Hill, whether it’s a stroll around the Walled Garden, exploring the historic parkland and woodland, spotting wildlife in the Wooded Garden or having fun in the natural play area.

-Over Alderley, Macclesfield, Cheshire, SK10 4PY
+📍Over Alderley, Macclesfield, Cheshire, SK10 4PY

 With it's stunning grounds and year round beautiful gardens.
 Arley is amongst one of the best gardens to visit in Cheshire.
 You will find snowdrops dotted around the woodland walk and in the Grove.
-The Gardens are open every day 10-4pm

-Arley Hall & Gardens, Northwich, Cheshire, CW9 6NA
+📍Arley Hall & Gardens, Northwich, Cheshire, CW9 6NA

 Dunham Massey is home to one of the largest winter garden's in the UK.
 From January to early spring there are different moments to treasure with thousands of bulbs emerging each year.
 Chosen for their form, colour, texture, scent, berry, bark, and sound, new plants awaken every few weeks, starting with early narcissus followed by snowdrops and then carpets of iris and scilla, crocus and chionodoxa.
 The brightly coloured stems of cornus and salix and the ethereal white trunks of birch trees bring colour and light to the coldest winter days.